granthbr/mule-ee/README.md

 Standalone Mule ESB Enterprise Docker Image
 ===============
+Master branch is now 4.3.0

 This project contains a Dockerfile for the deployment and packaging of a standalone Mule ESB Enterprise with Docker.